Organisational Overview / Our most material issues

 profitability.
 All our stakeholders are affected by

-and remain profitable.
-The Venture’s investment in increasing the energy
+remain profitable.
+The Venture's investment in increasing the energy efficiency

-East as well as other global conflicts and attempt to manage any
+as well as other global conflicts and attempt to manage any situation that has

 Power prices and the availability of electricity